Avaiga/taipy-doc/docs/manuals/userman/sdm/index.md

 and analysis tools, enabling non-technical users to leverage complex algorithms for their business needs.

-# What is a Scenario?
+# Scenario: A central concept

 Taipy provides the key concept of *Scenario*.
 Among other functionalities, a *Scenario* represents an instance of a data science problem with its datasets (modeled as *Data nodes*)